-On January 8, 2018, Labaton Sucharow was appointed co-lead counsel in a securities class action lawsuit on behalf of plaintiff Jeffrey Berkowitz against the defendants, Catalyst Hedged Futures Strategy Fund (“Fund”), its investment advisor Catalyst Capital LLC, its principal underwriter, and certain of the Fund’s executives and/or trustees.
-The action asserts claims under Sections 11, 12(a)(2), and 15 of the Securities Act of 1933, on behalf of all persons or entities that purchased or otherwise acquired shares of the Catalyst Futures Fund between November 1, 2014 and April 28, 2017 (the “Class Period”).
+On January 8, 2018, Labaton Sucharow was appointed co-lead counsel in a securities class action lawsuit against the defendants, Mutual Fund Series Trust (the “Trust”), Catalyst Capital Advisors, LLC (“Catalyst”), Northern Lights Distributors LLC (“NLD”), and certain of the Fund’s executives and/or trustees.
+The action asserts claims under Sections 11, 12(a)(2), and 15 of the Securities Act of 1933, on behalf of all persons or entities that purchased or otherwise acquired shares of the Catalyst Futures Fund between November 1, 2014, and April 28, 2017, (the “Class Period”).
 The plaintiffs filed an amended complaint on March 30, 2018.